 What Is Useful Feedback And How sumHR Prioritizes New Feature Development

-However, as much as we try to, we cannot accommodate each and every feature request.
+However, as much as we try to, we cannot accommodate every feature request.
 Today, I take it upon myself to clarify this in a little detail through this post.

 A little background on 'product' and 'service' companies